-To honor her initiative and commitment, Washington Township Trustees presented her with the Community Service Award at their meeting on April 18.
-Now in its fourteenth year, the award was established to draw attention to the importance of public service and to recognize high school students who exemplify it.
+To honor her initiative and commitment, Washington Township Trustees have presented her with the Community Service Award recognizing “her dedication, her important contributions to the community, and the superior example of service that she has set for us all.”
+Now in its fifteenth year, the award was established to draw attention to the importance of public service and to recognize high school students who exemplify it.

 What's Happening Soon?

 May 1, 2017 - Read More